MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/impersonate-another-user-web-api.md

 ## How to impersonate a user

-There are two ways you can impersonate a user, both of which are made possible by passing in a header with the corresponding user id.
+There are two ways you can impersonate a user, both of which are made possible by passing in a header with the corresponding user ID.

-1. **Preferred:** Impersonate a user based on their Microsoft Entra ID object id by passing that value along with the header `CallerObjectId`.
+1. **Preferred:** Impersonate a user based on their Microsoft Entra ID object ID by passing that value along with the header `CallerObjectId`.
-1. **Legacy:** To impersonate a user based on their systemuserid you can leverage `MSCRMCallerID` with the corresponding guid value.
+1. **Legacy:** To impersonate a user based on their systemuserid, you can use `MSCRMCallerID` with the corresponding guid value.

- In this example, a new account entity is created on behalf of the user with an Microsoft Entra ID object id `e39c5d16-675b-48d1-8e67-667427e9c084`.
+ In this example, a new account entity is created on behalf of the user with a Microsoft Entra ID object ID `e39c5d16-675b-48d1-8e67-667427e9c084`.

  **Request:**